-CCCP 346 American Studies Seminar.
-F and S, one-half to two course units.
+American Studies Seminar.
 Four consecutive seminar modules in which four different public policy issues are addressed from a Christian point of view.
 The seminars are available through the Christian College Coalition's American Studies Program in Washington, D.C., and utilize the resources of the United States' capital.
-Prerequisites: concurrent registration in 356 (American Studies Internship) and acceptance into the American Studies Program.
+Prerequisites: acceptance into the American Studies Program and concurrent registration in 356 (American Studies Internship).

-CCCP 356 American Studies Internship.
-F and S, one-half to two course units.
-Parttime work-study experience in Washington, D.C., through the Christian College Coalition's American Studies Program.
+American Studies Internship.
+Part-time work-study experience in Washington, D.C., through the Christian College Coalition's American Studies Program.
 Internships are individually arranged to complement the student's academic major or special interest.
-Prerequisites: concurrent registration in 346 (American Studies Seminar) and acceptance into the American Studies Program.
+Prerequisites: acceptance into the American Studies Program and concurrent registration in 346 (American Studies Seminar).